 No. 1 Reproductions of famous oil paintings, 100% hand painted

-Reproductions of famous oil paintings, such as those made by Kuadros , are replicas of hand-painted paintings or copies of an original painting.
+Reproductions of famous oil paintings, such as those made by Kuadros , are replicas of hand-painted artworks or copies of an original painting.
 For example, if Cafe Terrace at Night is your favorite painting, you could order such oil reproduction and it will be hand-painted by a professional artist.
-Fine art oil reproductions are not prints, although some companies first print a work on canvas and then paint or embellish the print.
+Fine art oil reproductions are not prints, although some companies first print a work on canvas and then manually paint or embellish the print.

 An authentic replica of a painting will always be hand-painted by an artist skilled in making this type of copy.
 The final result will always go according to the quality of the artist.
-Art replicas therefore usually have various levels of quality, which the industry has detailed in descending order as "Museum Quality", "High Quality", and "Commercial Quality" (which can be seen in stores and hotels for example). ).
+Art replicas therefore, usually have various levels of quality, which the industry has detailed in descending order as "Museum Quality", "High Quality", and "Commercial Quality" (which can be seen in stores and hotels for example).